QFT in Klein space: Canonical quantization for real scalar in Klein space

-The above expression matches the result \eqref{eq:Wickpropagator} derived from the Wick contraction, see details in the Appendix \ref{ap:propagator}.
+We can easily check that the propagator \eqref{Greenfucntion} is exactly the solution of the above differential equation.
 This also serves as the verification of the annihilation condition \eqref{eq:InftyStateAnnihilation} for the Hankel vacuum $\bra{\infty}$.